 Minimum Necessary When Requesting Protected Health Information.
 The Plan, when requesting protected health information subject to the minimum-necessary standard, shall take reasonable and appropriate steps to ensure that only the minimum amount of protected health information necessary for the Plan is requested.
 More details on the requirements are found in the Plan's Privacy Use and Disclosure Procedures.
-All requests not discussed in the Plan's Privacy Use and Disclosure Procedures with the Privacy Official to ensure that the amount of information requested is the minimum necessary to accomplish the purpose of the disclosure.
+All requests not discussed in the Plan's Privacy Use and Disclosure Procedures must be reviewed on an individual basis with the Privacy Official to ensure that the amount of information requested is the minimum necessary to accomplish the purpose of the disclosure.